JonathanRamos/SlicerCleverSegmentation/README.md

 Will be available soon as:

-**Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium on Graphics Patterns and Images* (SIBGRAPI2019)
+**Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium on Graphics Patterns and Images* In: SIBGRAPI, Rio de Janeiro, Brazil, 2019, pages 1-8.

 ## More details